-The following general guidance refers to all AEs except for ALT.
-Refer to the table below for specific guidance for ALT.
+The following general guidance refers to all AEs except for ALT, creatinine clearance (absolute and change from baseline), and CPK.
+Refer to the tables below for specific guidance about these laboratory abnormalities.

 Grade 1 or 2

 In general, participants who develop a Grade 1 or 2 AE regardless of relatedness to study product, and that is not specifically addressed elsewhere in the protocol or in the Tables below may continue use of the study product per protocol.